ahuigo/ahuigo.github.io/post/arch/docker-image-.md

     docker load -i fedora.tar
         # Load an image from a tar archive or STDIN

-### container to image: export+import
+### container to image: export/import (via tar)
-container(可以是exited statush)
+> container(可以是exited statush)

-container to tar
+1.container to tar

     docker export <container> -o container.tar
         Export a container's filesystem as a tar archive

-containter.tar to image: Import the contents from a tarball to create a filesystem image
+2.containter.tar to image: Import the contents from a tarball to create a filesystem image

     # 语法
     docker import [OPTIONS] file|URL|- [REPOSITORY[:TAG]]